 14. Langkawi, Malaysia

-An idyllic and serene archipelago sequestered 30 km away from Malaysia’s mainland coast, Langkawi is a triple threat with a charm that’ll appeal to beach lovers, foodies and adventure seekers.
+Langkawi is an idyllic and serene archipelago sequestered 30 km away from Malaysia’s mainland coast.
+It’s a triple threat with a charm that’ll appeal to beach lovers, foodies and adventure seekers.
 All around you lie emerald waters, with paddy fields and jungly hills as the main backdrop.
 With so many choices, choosing a district for your stay can be a mind-boggling process.
 But if you’ve got the dime, splash your cash on one of the many upscale resorts on the island.

 Travel time: Fly for one hour and 25 minutes from Singapore to Langkawi